britram/quic-base-drafts/draft-ietf-quic-recovery.md

 ## Probe Timeout {#pto}

-A Probe Timeout (PTO) triggers a probe packet when ack-eliciting data is in flight but an acknowledgement is not received within the expected period of time.
+A Probe Timeout (PTO) triggers a probe packet when ack-provoking data is in flight but an acknowledgement is not received within the expected period of time.
 A PTO enables a connection to recover from loss of tail packets or acks.
 The PTO algorithm used in QUIC implements the reliability functions of Tail Loss